Willmac16/homebridge-nuvo/README.md

       "platform": "nuvo-platform",
       "port": "/dev/tty.usbserial",
       "numZones": 8,
+      "powerOnVolume": 50,
       "portRetryInterval": 120
     }
     ]
 ```
 ### Options:
-The port option is for you to set the path to the nuvo.
+`port` sets the path to the nuvo.
 If you are using a usb to rs232 adapter cable with a pl2303 or something similar, then run the command ```dmesg | grep -i usb``` and find a line like ```usb 3-2: pl2303 converter now attached to ttyUSB0```.
 The now attached to ????? should go into the config like ```"port": "/dev/?????"```.

-The numZones option if for you to set the number of zones that your amplifier supports for zone detection purposes.
+`numZones` lets you set the number of zones that your amplifier supports for zone detection purposes.
+If you have disabled zones, set numZones to the number of the highest enabled zone (e.g. zones 1, 4, & 6 are enabled so numZones = 6)

+`powerOnVolume` sets the volume that a zone will go to when turned on by the plugin.
+Because of the way that the home app works (i.e. sending a 100% brightness command when told to turn on a "light"), this plugin will override any homekit requests to set a zone to 100% with this value

-The portRetryInterval option is the number of seconds to wait before retrying the serialport.
+`portRetryInterval` is the number of seconds to wait before retrying the serialport.
 If set to 0 or not set at all, it will not retry the connection.

 ## nuvo-config (optional)
 `nuvo-config` is an optional config tool installed with the plugin for configuration of the Nuvo Grand Concerto without using the Windows GUI.
-Run `nuvo-config <path_to_port>` or `sudo nuvo-config <path_to_port>` (depending on permissions) while homebridge is not running, and indside the config window run commands to tweak configuration (e.g. `zone 5 enable name "Best Zone" bass 4 treble -2 balance 6`).
+Run `nuvo-config <path_to_port>` or `sudo nuvo-config <path_to_port>` (depending on permissions) while homebridge is not running, and inside the config window run commands to tweak configuration (e.g. `zone 5 enable name "Best Zone" bass 4 treble -2 balance 6`).

 ## Donating (optional)
 If you enjoy this plugin and would like to give me a tip, here is my [PayPal][paypal-me].   [![Tip via PayPal][paypal-button]][paypal-me]